PaloAltoNetworks/terraform-aws-vmseries-modules/modules/vpc/README.md

 # VPC module for VM-Series

 ## Overview

 Module for sinlge VPC and all other optional base infrastructure resources to support various Palo Alto Networks VM-Series deployments.

+### Usage

 See examples for more details of usage.

-### Usage
+`main.tf`

 ```
 provider "aws" {
   region = var.region